breakdowns/slam-mirrorbot/README.md

 sqldbtype://username:pw@hostname:port/db_name
 ```
 Replace sqldbtype with whichever db youre using (eg postgres, mysql, sqllite, etc) repeat for your username, password, hostname (localhost?), port (5432?), and db name.

-**NOTE**: If you deploying on Heroku, no need to generate database manually, because it will automatic generate database

 </details>